Is Distilled White Vinegar The Same As White Wine Vinegar

 When substituting distilled white vinegar for white wine vinegar in recipes, it is important to keep the ratios the same as they are written in the recipe.
 It may also be necessary to adjust the amount of other ingredients to accommodate for the difference in flavor between the two vinegars.
 For example, if a recipe calls for one tablespoon of white wine vinegar, one tablespoon of distilled white vinegar should be used instead.
 Additionally, if the recipe calls for additional ingredients such as sugar or herbs to balance out the flavor of the dish, it may be necessary to adjust those amounts as well when using distilled white vinegar instead of white wine vinegar.

-See also Can You Use White Distilled Vinegar For Cooking
+See also How To Use Distilled White Vinegar To Clean

 In conclusion, substituting distilled white vinegar for white wine vinegar can be an effective way to achieve desired results when making dishes that call for this ingredient.
 However, it is important to adjust ratios and amounts accordingly to ensure that the dish turns out as expected.